 Conditions Governing Access

-Access to the collection is in accordance with the policies of the Robert D. Farber University Archives & Special Collections Department, Brandeis University.
+Access to the collection is in accordance with the policies of the Robert D. Farber University Archives and Special Collections Department, Brandeis University.
 Please contact the department for more information.

 Language of Materials

 From the Collection: English